cblgh/backronym-gen/README.md

 Run backronym-gen.py with python2.7, bask in the resulting backronyms.

-This projected is licensed under the terms of the MIT license.
+This projecte is licensed under the terms of the MIT license.